miklevin/MikeLev.in/_posts/2023-05-14-a-few-little-kitties-i-know-and-the-lessons-they-taught-me.md

 awhile and think they can get other to come around to believing or seeing it their way.

-Don't let such cheap diversionary tactics dissuade you. take their freaking out is strong indication that you are on the right track, and go into higher levels of observational, experimental and documenting mode.
+Don't let such cheap diversionary tactics dissuade you.
+Take any freaking out as strong indication that you are on the right track, and go into higher levels of observational, experimental and documenting mode.
 Be as Watson describes Holmes, that bloodhound on the trail of a scent.
 Even if you don't attack back, and you really never should... does Holmes?... do what Holmes does.
 Recruit the